 South Africa: Mix Telematics (MIXT)

-Of all the companies on this emerging markets stocks list, Mix Telematics (NYSE:MIXT) is the one I’m least familiar; that’s not because it’s South African but more likely because it has a market cap of just $410 million.
+Of all the companies on this emerging markets stocks list, Mix Telematics (NYSE:MIXT) is the one I’m least familiar with; that’s not because it’s South African but more likely because it has a market cap of just $351 million.
 I like an excellent small-cap story as much as the next guy.
 I don’t write about them that often.

 What makes Mix such an interesting company?